A people strategy is essential

 4. Involve others and share widely to gain maximum input at all stages

-Involving as many people as possible is crucial to the success right at the formative stage.
+Involving as many people as possible is crucial to success right at the formative stage.
 Using focus groups made up of a cross-section of employees, employee representatives and external customers is an effective way to capture ideas and feedback.
 Take constructive suggestions on board and if you don’t act on them, explain why.

 5. Benchmark across both industry-specific and Non-specific companies

 Identifying innovative and emerging people practices across a range of industries can help develop great ideas and create achievable standards and benchmarks.
-Finding out about success stories in alternative industries can invoke creative and “out of the box” thinking and can lead to fresh parameters around best practice or introduce new processes.
+Finding out about success stories in alternative industries can invoke creative and “out of the box” thinking and can lead to fresh parameters around best practices or introduce new processes.